 The lock on the driver’s side door of her elderly Volkswagen Bus was sticking—again.
 Rather than risk breaking the equally elderly key off in the lock with her enthusiastic jiggling, she resorted to good old-fashioned witchcraft.
 After a hasty glance around to confirm she was unobserved, she fixed the door lock in a steady gaze and snapped her fingers with a hearty “Aperi ianuam!”
 Blue sparks, a shade darker than Deegie’s eyes, made miniature fireworks around the stuck lock.

 The door swung open on its rusty hinges, and Deegie ducked inside, shaking grimy raindrops out of her curly black hair.
 Peering intently through the downpour, she started the engine and guided the brightly painted vehicle out of the parking lot and onto Interstate 5.
+(The Following URL Has Vanished!
+Contact The Author Here If Want To Read The Rest Of This!)
 Read The Rest Of This Story By C. L. Hernandez…."Deegie Tibbs And The Hooker's Ghost",